ZinRicky/zolaets/content/posts/2024-08-10-first-post.md

 ---

 Like this.
-I took some liberty with respect to the original CSS hints, but the result is much more bearable.
+I took the freedom to deviate a bit from the original CSS hints, and the result is much more bearable.